Vietnam.vn - Nền tảng quảng bá Việt Nam

 A cargo ship is escorted by Houthi vessels in the Red Sea in this photo released on November 20, 2023 (Photo: Houthi Military Media).

-"Yemen's maritime forces targeted the British oil tanker Marlin Luanda in the Gulf of Aden with several naval missiles, causing the ship to catch fire," Yahya Saree, a spokesman for the Houthi group, said in a statement on January 26.
+"Yemen's maritime forces targeted the British oil tanker Marlin Luanda in the Gulf of Aden with several naval missiles, causing the vessel to catch fire," Yahya Saree, a spokesman for the Houthi group, said in a statement on January 26.

 On the same day, British maritime security company Ambrey confirmed it was aware of a reported incident southeast of the Bab el-Mandeb Strait, linked to attacks in the Gulf of Aden.